Overview of the Respiratory Function Laboratory Accreditation Program

 The accreditation process defines uniform minimum standards for respiratory function laboratory services in Australia and New Zealand.
-The process considers a laboratory’s organisation and administration, staffing, policies and procedures, staff development and education, facilities and equipment, and quality assurance programs.
+The process considers a laboratory’s organisation and administration, staffing, policies and procedures, staff development and education, facilities and equipment, and quality control/assurance programs.
 The laboratory accreditation program approach is influenced by programs established by the Australian Council of Healthcare Standards (ACHS).

 Laboratory accreditation does not accredit the respiratory department, the clinical operations of the department, nor its Advanced Trainee program.
 However, information on the Department and its clinical services is required so as to provide an accurate picture of the demand placed upon the respiratory laboratory.